GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 1.  **PIV Mentality** - The security approval to use FIDO2 hasn’t been filtered to all levels of agency leadership and operational teams.
 This is not a PIV versus something else argument, but that authenticator exception policies are a weak link in a security plan.
 2.  **Inconsistent user experience** - Although FIDO2 is a specification, vendors can introduce their variations and brands (e.g., the Apple platform authenticator is Face ID, while Android doesn't have a branded name).
 These small variations can lead to an inconsistent user experience when working in multi-device, operating system, and browser environments.
 Follow the guidance in this playbook to test across all organization-supported operating systems and browsers and document the process to publish as user stories during your authenticator adoption campaigns.
 This vendor branding is not unique either.
 The Federal PIV-I credential also has a similar challenge in how vendors decide to make a PIV-I visually distinct from a PIV.
-3.  **Registration and account recovery continue to be an attack vector** - The initial onboarding of an individual is either manual, in-person or requires a lower assurance transaction, such as enrolling an email for an OTP to then associate a phishing-resistant authenticator.
+3.  **Registration and account recovery continue to be an attack vector** - The initial onboarding of an individual is either in-person or through a remote authentication process leveraging a lower assurance authenticator, such as enrolling an email for an OTP to associate a higher assurance authenticator like a phishing-resistant authenticator.
 Account recovery is the organizational process for users to recover access to their account using a backup authenticator when their primary authenticator is locked, forgotten, or unavailable.
 An organization's account recovery process often relies on a lower assurance authenticator, such as an email or SMS OTP.
 4.  **Technology continues to rely on passwords** - Removing passwords depends more on architecture and technology choices and is a trade-off between mission delivery and budget.
 Some platforms require passwords even if they are masked and stored in background processes.
 The only option at some point is to modernize from legacy systems (e.g., Active Directory and Active Directory Federation Services) to modern options that do not require passwords or use passwords in the background.
 5.  **Confusing lexicon** - Derived PIV, alternative authenticator, FIDO Token, FIDO Key, WebAuthN Login, different authenticator, Derived FIDO credential, etc. Context is important when using the right terminology.
 For this playbook, a Derived PIV is defined by NIST Special Publication 800-157 as a credential issued based on proof of possession and control of a PIV Card (soon to be issued based on proofing of a PIV identity account in the newest revision).
 Any other type of authenticator is an alternative authenticator.

 #### Lessons Learned

-1.	**No authenticator type is a silver bullet** - Agencies need a holistic authentication strategy to stop handling exception use cases.
-There is not a single authenticator type that works across authentication patterns and is phishing-resistant.
-Agencies must be comfortable with alternative, phishing-resistant authenticators like FIDO2 to replace exception policy alternatives like passwords and OTP.
+1.	**No authenticator type is a silver bullet** - Agencies need a holistic authentication strategy to stop handling access exception policies.
+There is not a single authenticator type that works across all authentication patterns and is phishing-resistant.
+Agencies must be comfortable with platform-native phishing-resistant authenticators like FIDO2 to replace the most common exception policy alternatives like passwords and OTP that are not phishing-resistant.
 2.	**User training and guidance** - Plan and produce user guidance and adoption campaigns.
 One of the biggest challenges in deploying new technology is ensuring you don’t lose your users on the journey.
 Hold office hours and Ask Me Anything sessions, or have on-demand videos to help users transition to new tools.
 See the user experience section of the Windows Hello for Business Playbook as an example.
 3.	**Platform authenticator cost advantage** - FIDO2 platform authenticators provide a more straightforward and cost-efficient approach to meeting broader organization adoption of phishing-resistant authentication for all users.
 Biometric options such as face and finger recognition are supported in FIDO2 without needing 3rd party middleware but depend on device support and using modern access management tools (e.g., not natively supported in legacy tools such as Active Directory, Active Directory Federation Services, mainframes, and Siteminder).
-4.	**Challenge your organizational assumptions** - It's very common in large organizations with digital identity functions spread across multiple teams.
+4.	**Challenge your organizational assumptions to be a change leader** - It's very common in large organizations with digital identity functions spread across multiple teams to have a high barrier to change.
 Many may challenge that anything besides a PIV credential or PKI is the only choice, not including a holistic access perspective of the use of access exception policies.
 Challenge those assumptions.
+5.	**Shared workstations** -

 Table 04.
 FIDO CoA Cohort 1 pilot with results
  <table class="usa-table usa-table">